Application Instructions

 - What is your definition of personal success?

-- How do you think the master’s program at Duke University will help you on the path to success as you define it?
+- How do you think the master’s program at Duke will help you on the path to success as you define it?

 -